IsmaelMerlo/Resources/README.md

 # Resources

 ## Español
-¡Recursos creados por mí que puedes usar gratis para tus proyectos comerciales!
+¡Recursos de Arte y Audio creados por mí que puedes usar gratis para tus proyectos comerciales!
 Todos usando solo software gratis y código abierto 🗝️❤️

 ## English
-Resources created by me that you can use for free for your commercial projects!
+Art & Audio resources created by me that you can use for free for your commercial projects!
 All using only free and open-source software 🗝️❤️

 # Demos